qainpratice/git_practice/README.md

 change

-update to add in a new branch
+this is bound to cause trouble